-\iffull Below we recall some definitions and results from the literature that we are going to use.
-First of all, a {\em circuit family} $\{C_n\}_{n=1}^{\infty}$ is a sequence of boolean circuits such that $C_n: \{0,1\}^n \rightarrow \{0,1\}$.
-The gates in the circuits are of type AND, OR, and NOT, with fan-ins 2, 2, and 1 respectively.
-The input string to a circuit is connected to a special set of ``input gates'', one for each bit of the input, whose output value is always the value of the corresponding bit.
-The {\em size} of a circuit $C$ is the number of gates (including the input gates) in $C$.
-For a circuite $C$ of size $g$, the set of gates in it is denoted by $\{1,2,...,g\}$.
+To prove \lemref{mriplow}, let us recall some definitions and results from the literature of circuit complexity.
+First of all, a {\em circuit family} $\{C_n\}_{n=1}^{\infty}$ is a sequence of Boolean circuits such that $C_n: \{0,1\}^n \rightarrow \{0,1\}$.
+The gates are of types AND, OR, and NOT, with fan-ins 2, 2, and 1 respectively.
+The input to a circuit is connected to a special set of ``input gates'', one for each bit of the input, whose output value is always the value of the corresponding bit.
+The {\em size} of a circuit $C$ is the number of gates in $C$, including the input gates.
+We index the gates in a circuit of size $g$ using $\{1,2,...,g\}$.
 Without loss of generality we assume that gate $g$ is the output gate of the whole circuit.
 Moreover, if $C$ has input length $n$, without loss of generality we assume that gates $1,2,..,n$ are the input gates.
-Notice that the number of wires in $C$ is at most $2g$, since each gate has at most 2 fan-ins.
-The set of wires is denoted by $\{1,2,...,2g\}$.
+Note that the number of wires in $C$ is at most $2g$, since each gate has fan-in at most 2.
+Thus we index the circuit's wires using $\{1,2,...,2g\}$.